MicrosoftDocs/SpeechServicePrivatePreview/quickstart/organization-speech-model/README.md

 Now we offer Organization Speech Model on Azure through Speech Cognitive Service for 3rd party enterprise customers.
 With this service, you will be able to leverage your O365 assets to generate Organization Speech Model dedicated for your enterprise within compliance boundary in just a few steps.

-Please note that this feature is now in Private Preview with limited slots.
+Please note this feature is now in private preview with limited slots before open preview.
 Thank you for your interest in Microsoft Speech to Text services.

 # How to Onboard
 ![OnboardingFlow](https://github.com/MicrosoftDocs/SpeechService/blob/master/quickstart/organization-speech-model/flow.png)